MartinKlefas/Timelapse-Outlier-Detection/models&weights.md

 If cost were not a concern, or the benefits of finding outliers far exceeded training expenses, DINO would be the best option for training an image classifier.
 This might be the case for tasks like identifying bank robbers in CCTV footage or detecting inappropriate images in a commercial database.

-However, our test data consists of time-lapse footage from a domestic garden, where there is no monetary value in perfectlyidentifying all outlier images.
+However, our test data consists of time-lapse footage from a domestic garden, where there is no monetary value in perfectly identifying all outlier images.
 Thus, using a pre-trained model will suffice.
 The code has been implemented in a way that allows for the easy integration of other models after training, so if a more valuable dataset emerges, only minor changes would be needed.

 The initial embeddings and clustering have been performed using a [pre-trained VGG16 model](https://keras.io/api/applications/vgg/#vgg16-function).
 While it would be interesting to compare this to other models, the accuracy of the clustering itself is a secondary goal for this project.
 The primary aim is to learn the techniques and methodology behind outlier detection.